-Yard waste is classified as grass and shrub clippings, garden residue and sticks, branches and limbs from around your yard.
+Yard waste is classified as resident generated grass and shrub clippings, garden residue and sticks, branches and limbs from around your yard.

 How to Properly Prepare Yard Waste for Pickup

-- CONTAINERIZE IT: Use your own metal or plastic trash can, no larger than 32 gallons.
+CONTAINERIZE IT: Use your own metal or plastic trash can, no larger than 32 gallons.
 Filled cans should weigh no more than 50 pounds.
 Plastic and paper bags are no longer acceptable and are banned at the disposal site.